usgs/wdfn-blog/content/WQ-Listening-Session.md

 In 2020, our team [decommissioned three applications](https://waterdata.usgs.gov/blog/decommissioning-legacy-apps/) that were instrumental in serving USGS water-quality data.
-Some functionality from those applications will be brought forward in future versions of Water Data for the Nation (<https://waterdata.usgs.gov/blog/wdfn-tng/>), and it is important for us to understand what is important to our users.
+Some functionality from those applications will be brought forward in future versions of [Water Data for the Nation](<https://waterdata.usgs.gov/blog/wdfn-tng/>), and it is important for us to understand what is important to our users.

 As we look to redesign our data flow and web presence, we must understand who will be using our products and how they expect our